“Study hard! You will be a CAPS level 7 student” – they say.

 - An awareness of a mistake, but difficulty correcting it

 - Difficulty making choices, identifying main ideas from details

 Learning Disabilities in CAPS

-A language based disability in which a person has trouble understanding written words.
-How bad it is varies within individuals, affects reading fluency, decoding, reading comprehension, recall, writing, spelling, and sometimes speech and can coexist with other related disorders.
+A language-based disability in which a person has trouble understanding written words.
+How bad it varies within individuals, affects reading fluency, decoding, reading comprehension, recall, writing, spelling, and sometimes speech and can coexist with other related disorders.

 A mathematical disability in which a person has difficulty solving arithmetic problems and grasping math problems.
 They show poor comprehension of maths symbols, may struggle with memorizing and organizing numbers, problems telling time, or have trouble with counting.

 Relates to the processing of language.
 Affects expressive language and or receptive language.
-It is a specific type of APD in which there are difficulties attaching meaning to sound groups that forms words, sentences and stories.
+It is a specific type of APD in which there are difficulties attaching meaning to sound groups that form words, sentences, and stories.

 A neurological disorder that originates in the right hemisphere of the brain, causing problems with visual-spatial, intuitive, organizational, evaluative and holistic processing functions.